christianandredietrich/iOS-SDK/advanced.md

 #### - (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdStartWithResult:(NXError)result playbackType:(NXPlaybackType)type

-An asynchronous *start* operation has completed.
+An asynchronous *start* operation has been completed.

 This method is called when playback has started (or failed irrecoverably) after a call to start (NXPlayer).